shdrn2402/Eight-week-SQL-challenge/Case Study #2-Pizza Runner/README.md

     ROUND(AVG(EXTRACT(EPOCH FROM (pickup_time - order_time)) / 60)::NUMERIC, 2) AS avg_pickup_time_minutes
 FROM runner_orders
 JOIN customer_orders USING(order_id)
-WHERE pickup_time IS NOT NULL AND cancellation IS NULL GROUP BY runner_id
+WHERE pickup_time IS NOT NULL
+GROUP BY runner_id
 ORDER BY avg_pickup_time_minutes;
 ```